 VCD Graduate Studio

 The nature of design has changed considerably in the last decade.
 Design thinking, design research and human-centered design all require work environments as collaborative and adaptable as the teams within them.
 Our graduate studio provides each of the graduate students in the School of Visual Communication Design with an individual workspace.
 The 2,644 square foot studio also includes ideation and planning areas, a pin up studio, white boards, new iMacs and Dell Optiplex 7050 digital displays.

 Type High Press

-The School of Visual Communication Design houses a 1,070 square foot letterpress lab with a sizable collection of metal and wood type, four flat-bed presses, two platen presses and a polymer plate maker.
-This unique lab is one of only a few in the country available for student experimentation with this traditional form of hands-on printing.
-It offers an opportunity for creative integration of various media in the printing process.
-Students in upper-level classes are able to explore materials and production processes that cannot be achieved through digital printing alone.
+The School of Visual Communication Design houses a 2,300 square foot letterpress lab with a collection of over 400 fonts of metal and wood type, five flat-bed presses and two platen presses.
+This unique lab is one of the largest in the region available for student experimentation with this traditional form of hands-on relief printing.
+It offers students in upper-level and graduate classes an opportunity for creative integration of various media and processes—both traditional and contemporary—in the design and printing process.